 In January 2009, the Humane Society of Greater Kansas City (HSGKC) embarked upon a venture to partner with Kansas City, KS Animal Control to save the city shelter's pets before their time was up.
 We never imagined that together we could save so many of them.
-Since its inception, the Ray of Hope program has saved the lives of nearly 9,000 pets.
+Since its inception, the Ray of Hope program has saved the lives of thousands of pets.

 How We're Saving Lives:

 - Funding for Ray of Hope allows all of the dogs and cats to be spayed/neutered and to receive medical examinations and vaccinations.
 Gabriel's Fund is used to help meet additional veterinary costs of injured and very sick pets.

 - HSGKC's veterinary staff travels to KCK Animal Control (KCKAC) to provide veterinary care for the animals in their shelter.
 We provide spay/neuter services for dogs and cats before they are adopted from KCKAC.
 We also work with the animal control staff educating them on best practices for cleaning protocols, care and feeding of the animals.

 - KCKAC utilizes a network of no-kill shelters, rescue groups and breed rescues.
 Each week, animals at KCKAC are transferred to no-kill groups who will find permanent homes for these pets.